Jamie-Sanlam20/Python-SDDA-2025---Jamie/Day_17/sql_bolt.md

 UPDATE steps:

-1. SELECT statement - check what you're going to update
+1. SELECT statement - check what you're going to update (check whether it's the correct rows)
 2. Change select to UPDATE or DELETE

 When to use update: